 The native flora and forna is just as exciting - wild herbs in abundance and fruits to adore.
 Truffle, fungi porcini, berries, and endless varieties of mushrooms.
 Personal favourites are wild fennel and figs. Nothing like riding along the road and pulling a fish fig from the tree and eating it.

 Should you see and old lady by the roadside, bent over, a small wicker basket by her side, she is most likely collecting herbs for cooking.
 Please give her wide berth!

 Drive to the top of Monte Cucco and look west over all of Umbria.
 The viewpoint is at around 1,100m ASL and the view is simply wonderful.
 Central Italy laid out before you.

-Drive to Lake Trasimeno and on first sight, you are taken aback at its cast expanse.
+Drive to Lake Trasimeno and at first sight, you are taken aback at its vast expanse.
 Such a huge body of water that you’ve never previously heard of.

-Any visit to Umbria is incomplete without a visit to Assisi - the city of peace - and birth place of St. Francis, widely known as the patron saint of animals.
+Any visit to Umbria is incomplete without a visit to Assisi - the city of peace - and the birthplace of St. Francis, widely known as the patron saint of animals.

 Assisi has an extraordinary atmosphere.
 We love to visit on Christmas eve.

 Today Assisi is designated a UNESCO World Heritage site.
 Just make time to wander around this wonderful old town.